apifortress/Bloodhound-modules/rabbitmq/README.md

-# AFtheM - RabbitMQ module
+# Bloodhound - RabbitMQ module

 The module implements an actor that connects to RabbitMQ and publishes the JSON-marshaled API conversation to a RabbitMQ exchange.